Huhngoku/ADVOCATE/README.md

 In some cases, we can get a `fatal error: schedule: holding lock`.
 In this case increase the argument in `runtime.InitAtomics(0)` until the problem disappears.

+In some cases, the trace files can get very big.
+If you want to simplify the traces, you can set the value in `runtime.InitAtomics` to $-1$.
+In this case, atomic variable operations are not recorded.

 After that run the program with `./go run main.go` or `./go build && ./main`, using the new runtime.